swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 In short I don't think there is much of future in the current crop of JavaScript MVCs.
-I think if you sit down and think for months and years in the end only something akin to Om (even if tucked away under a traditional MVC hood) will deliver an optimal balance between simplicity, performance, and expressivity.
-There's nothing special in Om that hasn't been known for a long, long, long time.
+I think if you sit down and think for months and years in the end only something akin to React/Om (even if tucked away under a traditional MVC hood) will deliver an optimal balance between simplicity, performance, and expressivity.
+There's nothing special here that hasn't been known for a long, long time.
 If you treat the browser as a remote rendering engine and stop treating it as a place to query and store crap, everything gets faster.
 Sound like something familiar?
 Yeah, computer graphics